 I’ve forgotten more than I ever knew in this area — threw it out with the bathwater when I flew the coop and fled the cult.
 So, 55 years later and after the fact, I’m unable right now to come up with a good example of what I’m talking about.
 Soon as I think of one, I’ll clarify what I mean.

 But another wonderful bonus that came from reading Dr. Peale’s book is he taught me how to overcome my worst problems: Shyness and fear of being around people.
 His book taught me how to face my fears and overcome them!
 Before his “blessing” arrived on my doorstep, I was a teenager and still unable to go knock on the door of even an aunt I really wanted to visit!
-And I would cross the street so I wouldn’t have to say “Hi” to my own cousins!
+And I would even cross the street so I wouldn’t have to say “Hi” to my own cousins!
 That’s how timid and bashful I was.

 But getting back to Colonia LeBaron in 1963 — back to where I was before I sprouted wings and flew over the prison walls that bound me — after four years of watching for my chance, a loophole opened where I could finally escape the LeBaron cult, Mormonism — and all other cults that have presented themselves ever since.

 The “cult of doubt and disbelief” is the only one I have not been able to fully escape since then.
-But after 40 years of “wandering in the wilderness, literally, I’ve finally gathered enough input and Info to know that, among other things, making no choice is a choice, as is indecision.
+But after 40 years of “wandering in the wilderness” literally, I’ve finally gathered enough input and Info to know that, among other things, making no choice is also a choice, as is indecision.

-To my credit, within five months of escaping polygamy and Mormonism in 1967, I realized Ayn Rand, herself, was a cult leader!
+To my credit, within five months of escaping polygamy and Mormonism in 1967, I realized the philosopher Ayn Rand, herself, was a cult leader!
 She was my husband Bill Tucker’s new-found philosophical leader, shortly before he died — your philosophy of life being your religion.

 Although my husband hadn’t seen it before he died at age 31, I, at age 21, was able to comprehend the above and to also see that Ayn Rand and other atheists had no more proof that God does not exist than religious people have proof that God does exist.
 Quite a conundrum?
 I’ll leave you this yummy-gummy gumdrop to chew on till I come up with a new dewdrop containing more oxymorons to gum up your reasoning … and drop you on your head.
 Just kidding!